replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/04-helm-values-for-license-fields/assignment.md

 helm show values oci://[[ Instruqt-Var key="REGISTRY_HOST" hostname="shell"]]/[[ Instruqt-Var key="REPLICATED_APP" hostname="shell" ]]/slackernews | yq -P .global
 ```

-You'll see something like (the encoded fields and expiration will probably be
+You'll see something like the following (the encoded fields and expiration will probably be
 different).

 ```